lindig11/tiltandtap/README.md

 # Tilt-and-Tap
 Tilt-and-Tap is a JavaScript framework that recognize jerk tilting interactions:
 Tilt Up, Tilt Down, Tilt Left, Tilt Right, Tilt Clockwise and Tilt Counter-clockwise.
-Tilting interactions can also be combined to touch gestures (tap, multiple taps and tap hold) on specific DOM elements
+Tilting interactions can also be combined to touch gestures (tap, multiple taps and tap hold) on specific elements.
+**Feel free to contribute to the project!**

 # What are tilting interactions?
 A tilt interaction, and more in detail a Jerk-Tilting interaction, is a rapid movement of the mobile device toward some direction (up, down, left, rigth etc.).
 Tilt-and-Tap tries to simplify the development of such interaction on the web, offering high-level APIs.